 The Arts and Science Centre adds 23,000 square feet to our facility.
 New visual and performing arts studios, science laboratories, a learning commons, MYP homerooms, language classrooms and the rooftop garden provide outstanding academic, co-curricular and social space for our students.

 Our teachers worked in extensive consultation with our architect to create a facility that meets the needs of our students and our programmes.

-We will inspire children by immersing them in their disciplines.
+We are inspiring children by immersing them in their disciplines.

 The Art Studio accommodates painting, drawing and 3-D media.
 The facility has more than doubled the studio space for our students to experiment with more media, and store and display work.

 The Art Studio is a space where all forms of art can be created without limitation and students can explore various media and techniques.
-Dominico Nguyen, Fine Arts Department Head, and Sandra Hall, MYP Art, championed their clear vision of an innovative studio to empower and inspire artists.
 The resulting facility is spacious for creation, drying, storage and display.
 Furniture is on wheels to allow students to create their own workspace depending on their project and medium.
 Messy materials are accommodated with an easy-to-clean polished cement floor and media such as smelly felt pens, air brushes and spray charcoal are used under the exhaust hood and on the outdoor balcony.